- Date: Sunday Sept 16 2018

 - quick bite snacks, energy bars, gel, etc.

 If you would like to volunteer for this event, we can certainly use a few extra hands for course vetting, course setting and course pickup.
-Please contact the meet director at the email below if you would like to help.
+Please contact meet director Pat Gottsacker at the email at the top of this page if you would like to help.